...

 3. Claude.ai

-The free version allows you to upload documents and ask questions about them which is perfect for analyzing a syllabus or a complex set of lab notes without spending a penny.
+Whether it features a paid subscription, the free version lets you upload documents and ask questions, which works perfectly for analyzing a syllabus or lab notes at no cost.

 Key Features: